bot13956/unstructured_data_university_towns/README.md

 DataFrame( [ ["Michigan", "Ann Arbor"], ["Michigan", "Yipsilanti"] ], columns=["State", "RegionName"] )

-The following cleaning needs to be done:
+The following cleaning is performed by the code:

 a) For "State", it removes characters from "[" to the end.